RomRider/apexcharts-card/README.md

 Hundreds of options are available and it is not possible to describe them all here so check over there and ask on the [forum](https://community.home-assistant.io/t/apexcharts-card-a-highly-customizable-graph-card/272877) if you need help with using them.

-Some options might now work in the context of this card.
+Some options might not work in the context of this card.

 ```yaml
 type: custom:apexcharts-card